What do you get when you cross the unassuming and good-natured slide-in campaign with impossibly powerful display rules?

 - Let visitors get value from your site before you try to offer or sell them something

-In this post, we’ll show you how to get more leads and sales from your own scroll-triggered slide-in campaigns with 10 display rules hacks to help you really target your audience.
+In this post, we’ll show you how to get more leads and sales from your own scroll-triggered slide-in campaigns with 11 hacks to help you really target your audience.

 Plus, we’ve broken down the steps to creating your first slide-in campaign so you can start taking advantage of this clever tool even if you’ve never created an optin before.

-1. Target High-Value Users with Two Display Rules
+2. Target High-Value Users With Two Display Rules

 We start with the low-hanging fruit.
 By combining two OptinMonster display rules, scroll detection, and exit intent, you can target visitors who’ve shown interest in your content but are about to leave your site for good.

 It’s no surprise that showing offers to those most likely to convert results in higher conversions.

 You can target these visitors easily with OptinMonster’s display rules, which allow you to precisely target and trigger your campaigns.